jlinoff/pam/PROPOSAL.md

 salted title hashes).
 Both exploit the same property — older versions ignore keys they do not recognise.

+**9a is done** — see item 9.
+What follows was written before that and is kept because the reasoning still applies to what remains.

-**The one high-priority item is 9a:** a PAM vault has no tamper evidence and no reliable wrong-password check, which is a real defect in a security tool.
+**The one high-priority item was 9a:** a PAM vault has no tamper evidence and no reliable wrong-password check, which is a real defect in a security tool.
 9a closes both with a content hash in `meta`, needs no format change, and could ship in any release.